mchappychen/transcriber/README.md

 - Formatting auto-transcriber's output better
 - Adding a scribe tutorial for oTranscribe
 - Add support for .wav files
+- Export oTranscribe pad as .rtf or .docx

 Future ideas I probably won't work on:
 - Re-training a Whisper model to fit your own audios